A local to global argument on low dimensional manifolds: Introduction

 \subsection{Outline}

-The paper is organized as follows: in \Cref{sec2}, we describe semi-simplicial resolutions for the classifying spaces of homeomorphisms using embedded submanifolds.
-We will treat the case of three manifolds separately because we first have to cut three manifolds into their prime pieces.
-In \Cref{sec3}, given the techniques of the previous section, we prove a theorem of Cerf that $\Diff_0(M)\hookrightarrow \Homeo_0(M)$ is a weak homotopy equivalence where $M$ is a three manifold.
-In \Cref{sec4}, we give a short proof of the contractibility of the identity component of the diffeomorphism groups for certain low dimensional manifolds.
+The paper is organized as follows: in \Cref{sec2}, we discuss the main idea and give a different model for the map $\eta$ which will be technically more convenient.
+In \Cref{disk}, we discuss the case where $M$ is a surface and semi-simplicial resolutions for the classifying spaces of homeomorphisms of surfaces.
+In \Cref{balls}, We will treat the case of $3$-manifolds.
+In \Cref{sec4}, we give a different proof of the contractibility of the identity component of the homeomorphism groups for certain low dimensional manifolds.